Page updated 16 November 2023

-How will monies deducted from those on strike be used?
+How will monies withheld from those taking part in industrial action be used?

-Any money the University collects during the days of strike action will be used for student support.
+Any money the University has collected during the industrial action will be used for student support.

 Will I be able to claim for a refund on my course fees?